Updated August 21, 2023

 Now go to the cell where we need to see the result and type the “=” sign.
 Now select cell A2 and divide it with GCD.
-And in GCD select both cells A2 and B2.
+And in GCD, select both cells A2 and B2.
 The same procedure follows for the second half of the syntax.
 Select cell B2 and divide with GCD.
-And in GCD select both cells A2 and B2 separated by a comma (,) as shown below.
+And in GCD, select both cells A2 and B2 separated by a comma (,) as shown below.

 Once we do that, press Enter to see the result, as shown below.

 As we can see above, the calculated Ratio is coming as 1:2.
 The Ratio calculated in example-1 and example-2 is practically half of the Ratio coming in example-3 but has the same significance in reality.
 Both values carry the same features.

 Not let’s understand the GCD function.
-GCD or Greatest Common Divisor in excel automatically find the greatest value to divide it with the value present in the numerator.
-Eventually giving the same result which got in methods used in example-1 and example-2.
+GCD or Greatest Common Divisor in excel automatically finds the most outstanding value to divide it with the value present in the numerator.
+She is eventually giving the same result in methods used in example-1 and example-2.

 - The methods shown in all the examples are easy to use.

 - It is easy to understand the syntax and value entered.

 - We can modify the syntax as per our requirements.

 - If there are more than three values, it needs to be compared, and for that, we can use the same formula.

 Things to Remember

 - Make sure the concatenation is done correctly to avoid errors.

 - We can use the proper CONCATENATION formula instead of using & as a separator.

 - A value obtained in example-1 and two and example-3 seems different, but technically there is no difference in all the ratio values.

 This has been a guide to Calculate Ratio in Excel.
 Here we discuss how to calculate Ratio in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –